-Unlike Southlake's neighbor cities of Keller, Roanoke and Grapevine, there was no original, charming "old time" downtown area.
+Unlike Southlake's neighboring cities of Keller, Roanoke, and Grapevine, there was no original, charming "old time" downtown area.
 But in 1996, the firm of Cooper and Stebbins came to the city with the concept for Town Square, the unique live, work, shop city center now known throughout the area for its upscale shops and fine dining.

-Located between Southlake Blvd. and the extended Highway 114, Phase One of Town Square was completed in 1999 and almost immediately studied by other cities and developers as a model of smart design.
+Located between Southlake Blvd. and the extended Highway 114, Phase One of Town Square was completed in 1999 and was immediately studied by other cities and developers as a model of smart design.
 Two additional phases of Town Square were opened in 2006.
-Town Square has indeed become the focal point hub of the city, hosting some of Southlake's most popular events including Home for the Holidays, Oktoberfest, (be sure and see the wiener dog races!) and Art in The Square.
+Town Square has indeed become a focal point and the hub of the city, hosting some of Southlake's most popular events including Home for the Holidays, Oktoberfest, (be sure and see the wiener dog races!), and Art in The Square.

-5 Quick things you should know about living in Southlake
+5 Quick things you should know about living in Southlake, TX

 - Once a Dragon, Always a Dragon.
-Everyone’s a Dragon starting in Pre-K and going through high school and beyond. #DragonPride is about protecting a tradition.
+Everyone's a Dragon starting in Pre-K and going through high school and beyond. #DragonPride is about Protecting The Tradition.

 - The streets are empty after about 10pm.